Home › Legal basis for Global Health EDCTP3 Joint Undertaking adopted

-The publication of the Regulations on the Official Journal is foreseen in late November 2021 followed by the entry into force.
 Under the new legal basis, the 10 European Institutionalised Partnerships will start the set-up and implementation process, where recruitment of staff, appointment of advisory bodies and adoption of work programmes are only some of the tasks ahead.
-Once set up, the different Joint Undertakings and the implementing structure for Metrology will launch calls for proposals, select and finance research and innovation projects in line with their objectives.
+Once set up, the different Joint Undertakings will launch calls for proposals, select and finance research and innovation projects in line with their objectives.

 About Global Health EDCTP3

-The Global Health EDCTP3 Partnership – the third programme of the European & Developing Countries Clinical Trials Partnership (EDCTP) – will support international research partnerships accelerating the clinical evaluation of drugs, vaccines and diagnostics for key infectious diseases affecting sub-Saharan Africa, as well as novel approaches for surveillance and control of emerging/re-emerging infections.
+The Global Health EDCTP3 Joint Undertaking – the third programme of the European & Developing Countries Clinical Trials Partnership (EDCTP) – is a partnership between the European Union and the European and Developing Countries Clinical Trials Partnership (EDCTP) Association, whose members are several EU Member States and Associated countries and several African countries.
+The partnership builds on the first and second European and Developing Countries Clinical Trials Partnership (EDCTP) programmes and will support international research partnerships accelerating the clinical evaluation of drugs, vaccines and diagnostics for key infectious diseases affecting sub-Saharan Africa, as well as novel approaches for surveillance and control of emerging/re-emerging infections.
 It will also strengthen clinical research capacity in the region.
 Building on the two previous EDCTP programmes, the Partnership will ensure that more people gain access to new medical interventions and help to protect regional and global health security.